AqwamCreates/DataPredict/docs/API/Models/AsynchronousAdvantageCritic.md

 * rewardValue: The reward value added/subtracted from the current state (recommended value between -1 and 1, but can be larger than these values).

 * returnOriginalOutput: Set whether or not to return predicted vector instead of value with highest probability.

+* actorCriticModelNumber: The model number to be reinforced.

 #### Returns: